z-x-yang/Segment-and-Track-Anything/README.md

 ![Gradio](./assets/gradio.jpg)

 Parameters:
- - **aot_model**: used to select which version of AOT to use for tracking and propagation.
+ - **aot_model**: used to select which version of DeAOT/AOT to use for tracking and propagation.
  - **sam_gap**: used to control how often SAM is used to add newly appearing objects at specified frame intervals.
 Increase to decrease the frequency of discovering new targets, but significantly improve speed of inference.
  - **points_per_side**: used to control the number of points per side used for generating masks by sampling a grid over the image.
 Increasing the size enhances the ability to detect small objects, but larger targets may be segmented into finer granularity.
  - **max_obj_num**: used to limit the maximum number of objects that SAM-Track can detect and track.
 A larger number of objects necessitates a greater utilization of memory, with approximately 16GB of memory capable of processing a maximum of 255 objects.